TomasS666/functional-programming/README.md

     })
 }

+/*
-// returns an array split on a value given or comma by default function replaceAndSeperate(data, regexp, item, newValue = ','){
+    Returns an array split on a value given or comma by default */ function replaceAndSeperate(data, regexp, item, newValue = ','){

     return new Promise((resolve, reject) => {